An Osterman Research White Paper

 Cost Savings for Hosted Exchange at Various User Levels

 Osterman Research has found that the typical email system experiences mean unplanned downtime of 43 minutes during a typical month, or eight hours and 36 minutes per year.
 Moreover, the typical system is down for a mean of 85 minutes per month for planned maintenance, or 17 hours per year.
-Based on a 24x7 operation, the total unplanned and planned downtime of 25 hours 36 minutes per year equates to uptime of 99.7% for on-premise systems – a level of downtime that compares rather poorly with the standard of 99.9% among leading hosted Exchange providers.
+Based on a 24x7 operation, the total unplanned and planned downtime of 25 hours 36 minutes per year equates to uptime of 99.7% for on-premises systems – a level of downtime that compares rather poorly with the standard of 99.9% among leading hosted Exchange providers.

 Downtime cost for an email system is important to consider because it affects overall employee productivity and IT labor costs.
 For example: